ryan-mcclue/ryan-mcclue/src/knowledge.md

 ones ➞ invert all bits in positive number to get negative. therefore have -0 twos ➞ adding a positive and its negative will get a 2 in each place. think about the MSB as the negative place, hence why -1 is all 1s

+vDSO mechanism to export kernel functions without cost

+JIT debugging, is debugger automatically opening when program crashes JIT compilation compiles to bytecode and converts to machine language at runtime.
+This allows for varied codepaths for the same function based on run time conditions.

 Could use optocoupler board (EVAL-ADuM4160EBZ) when wanting to power MCU from USB but also power say LCD or motor from another PSU to prevent ground loops